 The festival

-An annual event since 1991 (excepting recent years), Jazzfest Wien ranks as one of Europe’s top jazz festivals.
-It’s not a weekend at a single site, but a programme of performances across anything up to four weeks and usually held in early summer.
+An annual event since 1991 (excepting recent years), Jazz Fest Wien ranks as one of Europe’s top jazz festivals.
+It’s not a festival in the sense of a weekend at a single site.
+Instead, expect a programme of performances across numerous days and different locations.
+An early summer date is usual.

 Back in 1991, the likes of Dizzy Gillespie and Miles Davis arrived in Vienna, setting a precedent for top names that has continued throughout the event’s history.

-And the venues match the stature of the performers, with concerts typically taking place in the Vienna State Opera House and the old town hall (Altes Rathaus), as well as in more traditional jazz and music clubs.
+And the venues match the stature of the performers, with past concerts taking place in the Vienna State Opera House and the old town hall (Altes Rathaus), for example, as well as in more traditional jazz and music clubs.

 (Vienna itself has a small, but vibrant, jazz scene and history.
 Multiple Grammy winner, Joe Zawinul, was born here, for example.)